tomsoderlund/toms-guidebooks/Development/Hosting/Docker.md

 	docker run --help

+- `docker ps -a`: lists all containers
 - `docker ps`: lists the containers that are still running.
-Add the `-a` switch in order to see containers that have stopped
+- `docker image ls`: lists all images
 - `docker logs [container ID]`: retrieves the logs of a container, even when it has stopped
 - `docker inspect [container ID]`: gets detailed information about a running or stopped container
 - `docker stop`: stops a container that is still running
 - `docker rm`: deletes a container
+- `docker image rm`: remove image

 ### docker run